A football coach who shielded students from the Florida shooter died as he lived -- by putting himself second

 (CNN)Football coach Aaron Feis threw himself in front of students as bullets hailed down Wednesday at his alma mater, Marjory Stoneman Douglas High School in Parkland, Florida.

-It would become perhaps the final act undertaken by this assistant coach and security guard, who suffered a gunshot wound and later died after he was rushed into surgery, according to the school's football program and its spokeswoman, Denise Lehtio.
+It would become perhaps the final act undertaken by the assistant coach and security guard, who suffered a gunshot wound and later died after he was rushed into surgery, according to the school's football program and its spokeswoman, Denise Lehtio.

 "He died the same way he lived -- he put himself second," Lehtio said.
 "He was a very kind soul, a very nice man.
 He died a hero."